Frequently Asked Questions

 Follow the recommended medication withdrawal periods before eating meat or eggs from the treated birds.
 Follow all warning instructions listed on the feed label.

 Coccidiosis is a common and natural chick condition caused by the Coccidial protozoan organism, an internal parasite called Eimeria.
-These live inside the cells that line the birds intestine.
+These live inside the cells that line the bird's intestines.
 As they reproduce, they cause bleeding and swelling in the intestines.
 Birds lose a lot of liquid and cannot absorb nutrients from their food and will soon die if left untreated.
 Coccidiosis normally only infects young (growing) chickens.
-Older birds will build up an immunity over time and has no adverse affects to their health.
+Older birds will build up an immunity over time and it has no adverse affects to their health.

-Symptoms: blood or (reddish tint) in droppings is usually the first sign.
+Symptoms: blood or reddish tint in droppings is usually the first sign.
 Ruffled feathers, a hunched up appearance, weight loss and a white diarrhea around vent feathers are the next signs to appear.
 Can affect chickens 3 days of age to 6 months of age in general.

 Coccidiosis Treatment: We are aware that in the absence of licensed alternatives, veterinarians do sometimes prescribe drugs such as Coxoid under the "cascade" to treat Coccidiosis in poultry.
-However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicines regulations and NOAH code of practice by supporting, or encouraging the use of a product on a non-target species.
+However, it is only a veterinarian who can advise on such use and we would be in the breach of the veterinary medicines regulations and NOAH code of practice by supporting or encouraging the use of a product on a non-target species.